hpi-schul-cloud/nuxt-client/.github/pull_request_template.md

 <!--
   What will the PR change?
-  Why are the changes requiered?
+  Why are the changes required?
   Short notice if a ticket exists, more detailed if not -->